2018 24 Hours of Daytona: Night

 McMurry brought the No. 90 Spirit of Racing car into his garage with a misfiring engine and later retired.
-Nick Tandy got past Antonio García's No. 3 Corvette but clipped the curb at the Bus Stop chicane too hard and speared into the tyre barrier after losing control of his vehicle's rear leaving the turn.
+Nick Tandy got past Antonio García's No. 3 Corvette but clipped the curb at the Bus Stop chicane too hard and speared into the tire barrier after losing control of his vehicle's rear leaving the turn.
 He returned to the pit lane with heavy car damage.
 As it turned January 28, Nasr's right-rear tire failed but had minimal car damage and went to the pit lane for a replacement wheel.
 The lead of GTD went to Adam Christodoulou's No. 33 Riley Mercedes-AMG because IMSA deemed that Jeffrey Schmidt's No. 29 Land Audi had exceeded the maximum rate of permitted fuel flow (a balance of performance transgression) at the car's pit stops.
 IMSA ordered the team to serve a five-minute stop-and-hold penalty.
-The race's second full course yellow was activated for 18 minutes when Roberto González was on his out-lap on cold tyres and went straight into the tyre barrier at the third corner.
+The race's second full course yellow was activated for 18 minutes when Roberto González was on his out-lap on cold tires and went straight into the tire barrier at the third corner.
 Mustang Sampling Racing changed the brake discs on the No. 5 car during the caution, allowing Ricky Taylor and Pagenaud into first and second overall.

 In GTD, Katherine Legge took over the class lead in the No. 86 MSR Acura NSX when the No. 33 Riley Mercedes-AMG served a stop-and-hold penalty for speeding in the pit lane.
 Legge lost it soon after to Perera's No. 48 PSR Lamborghini and Brekers took second place in the class for Grasser.
 Meanwhile, the top four overall cars were separated by six seconds and three cars were contesting the battle for second place.
 Barbosa sidedrafted Pagenaud with fourth-placed Nasr slipstreaming both cars on the approach to the Bus Stop chicane.
 Nasr out-braked both vehicles and passed them for second overall.
 Graham Rahal was now in the No.7 Penske Acura but was overtaken by Barbosa and Nasr.
 Ten hours and 30 minutes in, Alonso drove No. 23 United Autosports car into the garage with a master brake cylinder failure and fell out of contention for a top ten finish.
 One second separated Barbosa, Nasr and Rahal with Pagenaud drawing slightly closer in fourth.
 Nasr lost second to Rahal in the 11th hour.
 Pagenaud took the lead for a short time during the pit stops for fuel.
-Rahal extended his lead as Barbosa and Nasr lost time on cold tyres, but Pagenaud gained first when Rahal spun and stalled at turn one.
+Rahal extended his lead as Barbosa and Nasr lost time on cold tires, but Pagenaud gained first when Rahal spun and stalled at turn one.